hawkowl/technicals/apidesign/layout.rst

 Laid out like this, it allows a single record of data to be referred to entirely in the URL.
 Most uses of this style of API are data-driven -- when clients put information into the system, actions which handle new/changed data are run implicitly.
-Functions are usually handled by a resource that accepts ``POST`` requests
+When 'functions' are required, they are usually handled by a resource that accepts ``POST`` requests.

 Real World Example: Stripe